1RB/mongo-mcp/README.md

 ### Setting Up in Cursor

 1. Open Cursor
-2. Go to Settings → Features → MCP
+2. Go to Settings → MCP
 3. Click on "+ Add New MCP Server"
 4. Fill in the following details:
    - **Name**: mongo-server (or any name you prefer)